DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 [snyk test](https://support.snyk.io/hc/en-us/articles/360003812578-CLI-reference)
 against the project.
-If any issues are identified with a [severity](https://support.snyk.io/hc/en-us/articles/360001040078-How-is-a-vulnerability-s-severity-determined-) of `medium` or above, the build will be failed.
+If any issues are identified with a [severity](https://support.snyk.io/hc/en-us/articles/360001040078-How-is-a-vulnerability-s-severity-determined-) of `medium` or above, the build will be failed when running for PR builds only.
+When the step runs on a build of the main branch, only warnings will be produced so main branch builds are not blocked, should vulnerabilities have been identified since the last changes were made to the main branch.

 Details of how to resolve issues are covered within the (internal) [Snyk](https://eaflood.atlassian.net/wiki/spaces/FPS/pages/1943897107/Snyk#Resolving-issues) confluence page.
 If the page is not accessible, see the documentation on [snyk.io](https://support.snyk.io/hc/en-us/articles/360003891038-Fix-your-vulnerabilities).

-Takes four parameters, the last one being optional:
+Takes five parameters, with `targetFile` being optional:
 - `failOnIssues` - should the job fail when issues are detected.
 Default is `true`
 - `organisation` - against which the report should be recorded.
 Default is the env var `SNYK_ORG`
 - `severity` - of issues to be reported.
 Default is `medium`
-- `targetFile` - name of file to analyse
+- `targetFile` - [optional] name of file to analyse
+- `pr` - the pr number of the build or an empty string if the build is for the main branch

 ```
 build.snykTest(true, 'my-org-name', 'low')